 Lindy is two-time Readers’ Choice Davitt Award winner: for Bleeding Hearts (2002) and Thicker Than Water (2004).

 She is also co-author of the True Crime collections: Killer in the Family and Murder in the Family, with her sister Fin J Ross; and Women Who Kill, with Ruth Wykes.

-Lindy, who currently holds the position of Vice-President, is a founding member and national co-convenor of Sisters in Crime and the Publisher at Clan Destine Press.
+Lindy, who currently holds the position of President, is a founding member and convenor of Sisters in Crime and the Publisher at Clan Destine Press.

 Robyn has been a member of Sisters in Crime since 1997.
 She has worked in university teaching, research and book editing, and has published short fictions.

 Pauline’s introduction to the Sisters was in the notorious back room of Leo’s in the mid-90s.
-Oh how far away seems now …but the memory is still clear – a room filled with chattering, opinionated, fun women, all determined to have their say.
+Oh how far away that seems now … but the memory is still clear – a room filled with chattering, opinionated, fun women, all determined to have their say.
 And so it continues…

 Having worked with books and information in a variety of roles, Pauline is a keen and critical consumer – and is especially supportive of the Australian voice.
 Crime writing is of special interest – especially when combining an historical or travel element.

-Pauline has worked in in education, in public libraries and for various community based groups in a variety of programs and is currently using her skills and commitment to social justice in working as an Advocate in Aged Care.
+Pauline has worked in education, in public libraries and for various community-based groups in a variety of programs and is currently using her skills and commitment to social justice by working as an Advocate in Aged Care.
 She was elected a convenor in 2016.